...

 Eating a diverse range of foods with different prebiotics is understood to help promote the gut microbiome.
 Prebiotics, not to be confused with probiotics, are foods and compounds that promote ‘good bacteria’ within the digestive system.
 Different compounds such as fiber can feed these microorganisms and serve as a precursor for their growth.

-A 2014 study found that Turkey Tail behaves as a prebiotic in the digestive system, promoting a diverse microbiome.
+A 2014 trial at Harvard Medical School found that Turkey Tail behaves as a prebiotic in the digestive system, promoting a diverse microbiome.

-A 2013 study investigated the effects of T. Versicolor extract and PSP on the microbiota found in human waste and found that several healthy strains of bacteria increased while several ‘bad bacteria’ strains were reduced by the end of the experiment.
+A 2013 study in Plant Foods for Human Nutrition investigated the effects of T. Versicolor extract and PSP on the microbiota found in human waste and found that several healthy strains of bacteria increased while several ‘bad bacteria’ strains were reduced by the end of the experiment.
 Thus, Turkey Tail mushrooms can help balance the gut microbiome, which may aid with digestion and overall health.

 Turkey Tail Mushroom Dosage